tmenguy/ha-solcast-solar/ADVOPTIONS.md

 Possible values: boolean `true`/`false` (default `false`)

-By default logging of forecast and estimated actuals attempts produces `WARNING` level messages for retries, with a final `ERROR` message on complete failure.
-By setting this option to `true` the integration will not log intermediate `WARNING` level retry messages, and will conclude with a final `WARNING` that the update has not been successful.
+By default logging of forecast and estimated actuals attempts produces `WARNING` level messages for update retries, with a final `ERROR` message on complete failure.
+By setting this option to `true` the integration will log intermediate `DEBUG` level retry messages instead of `WARNING` level, and will conclude with a final `WARNING` that the update has not been successful should all retries fail.

 **Key: "reload_on_advanced_change"**